-- 1. Configure resilience on the primary firewall - 2.
+- 1. Configure resilience on primary firewall - 2.
 Configuring standby firewall for resilience

-The Cisco ASA appliances are set up as a highly available active/standby pair.
-Active/standby is used, rather than an active/active configuration, because this allows the same appliance to be used for firewall and VPN services (VPN functionality is disabled on the appliance in active/active configuration).
-In the event that the active ASA appliance fails or needs to be taken out of service for maintenance, the secondary ASA appliance assumes all active firewall, IPS, and VPN functions.
-In an active/standby configuration, only one device is passing traffic at a time; thus, the Cisco ASAs must be sized so that the entire traffic load can be handled by either device in the pair.
+Cisco ASAs are set up as a highly available active/standby pair.
+Active/ standby is used, rather than an active/active configuration, because this allows the same appliance to be used for firewall and VPN services (VPN functionality is disabled on the appliances in active/active configuration).
+In the event that the active appliance fails or needs to be taken out of service for maintenance, the secondary appliance assumes all active firewall, IPS, and VPN functions.
+In an active/standby configuration, only one device is passing traffic at a time; thus, Cisco ASAs must be sized so that the entire traffic load can be handled by either device in the pair.